Nazzy88/Python-API---What-s-the-Weather-Like-/README.md

 * Plot the hotels on top of the humidity heatmap with each pin containing the **Hotel Name**, **City**, and **Country**.

   ![hotel map](Images/hotel_map.png)

+  ### Observations

+ *   After collecting weather data from 549 random cities around the world using the OpenWeatherMap API, which was collected  in May 2019.
+The data showed collected was maximum temperature 42.78 C (108.86 F), humidity (%), cloudiness (%) and wind speed (in mph) with the corresponding city, and with respect to the geo-coordinate, Latitude.
+Temperatures are higher closer to the Equator (at 0° Latitude) lower in the Northern Hemisphere, at this time of year in May.
+This data on temperature is the result of seasons and the tilt of the Earth's axis compared to the plane of its revolution around the Sun.
+Throughout the year the northern and southern hemispheres are alternately turned either toward or away from the sun depending on Earth's position in its orbit.
+The hemisphere turned toward the sun receives more sunlight and is in summer, while the other hemisphere receives less sun and is in winter.
+*	There is a strong positive correlation between latitude and the max temperature.
+* There is small to no correlation between humidity and latitude as well as with cloudiness and latitude.
+A small group of cities exhibited abnormally low humidity levels in the Northern Hemisphere in the US.
+*	Wind speeds increase in the upper and lower halves on the hemisphere, especially in the north.
+There isn't a good relationship between wind speed and latitude.
+The difference isn't significant enough.